We continually invest in academic talent and provide an environment that enables our researchers to thrive and succeed.

 - collaborating with new partners to enable novel research projects, new publications and becoming involved in national committees

 University Academic Fellows (UAFs)

 We have recently recruited 180 University Academic Fellows (UAFs).
 These are future research leaders who follow a structured five year development and induction programme leading to a permanent position at the level of Associate Professor and Fellowship of the Higher Education Academy.

 Future Leader Fellows

-They are: Dr Laura Carter from the Faculty of Environment; Dr Richard Mann from the Faculty of Engineering and Physical Sciences; Dr Izzy Jayasinghe, Dr Laura Dixon and Dr Karen Michelle Davies, all from the Faculty of Biological Sciences.
+In cohort 2, Dr Laura Carter from the Faculty of Environment; Dr Richard Mann from the Faculty of Engineering and Physical Sciences; Dr Izzy Jayasinghe, Dr Laura Dixon and Dr Karen Michelle Davies, all from the Faculty of Biological Sciences.